dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 When we fail to think about what we do not know, we underestimate the importance of missing information, and this leads us to form strong opinions even when the available evidence is weak.
 This can lead to bad decisions that we later regret.

+### Optimistic bias pg 252

+Optimistic bias can be both a blessing and a risk, you should be both happy and wary if you are temperamentally optimistic.

 ### Outcome bias pg.
 202

 We are prone to blame decision makers for good decisions that worked out badly and to give them too little credit for successful moves that appear obvious only after the fact.
 There is a clear outcome bias.
 When the outcomes are bad, the clients often blame their agents for not seeing the handwriting on the wall - forgetting that it was written in invisible ink that became legible only afterwards.